 The new standard establishes a right-of-use ("ROU") model that requires a lessee to record a ROU asset and a lease liability on the consolidated balance sheet for all leases with terms longer than 12 months.
 Leases will be classified as either finance or operating, with classification affecting the pattern of expense recognition in the consolidated income statement.
 ASU 2016-02 is effective for annual periods beginning after December 15, 2018, including interim periods within those annual periods, with early adoption permitted.
 A modified retrospective transition approach is required for lessees for capital and operating leases existing at, or entered into after, the beginning of the earliest comparative period presented in the financial statements, with certain practical expedients available.
-The Company is currently evaluating the potential impact of the adoption of this standard.
+The adoption of ASU 2016-02 is not expected to have a material impact on the Company's results of operations or financial position.

-ASU 2018-07 - Stock Compensation (Topic 718) Improvements to Nonemployee Shares-based payment Accounting
+ASU 2018-07 - Stock Compensation (Topic 718) Improvements to Nonemployee Shares-based Payment Accounting

 The amendments in this update are intended to the reduce cost and complexity and to improve financial reporting for share-based payments issued to nonemployees.
 The ASU expands the scope of Topic 718, Compensation -Stock Compensation, which currently only includes share-based payments issued to employees, to also include share-based payments issued to nonemployees for goods and services.
 The existing guidance on nonemployee share-based payments is significantly different from current guidance for employee share-based payments.
 This ASU expands the scope of the employee share-based payments guidance to include share-based payments issued to nonemployees.
 By doing so, the FASB improves the accounting of nonemployee share-based payments issued to acquire goods and services used in its own operations.
 The amendments in this ASU are effective for public companies for fiscal years beginning after December 15, 2018, including interim periods within that fiscal year.
-The Company is currently evaluating the potential impact of the adoption of this standard.
+The adoption of ASU 2018-07 is not expected to have a material impact on the Company's results of operations or financial position.